Efficient Bernoulli factory MCMC for intractable posteriors: Examples

 We repeat the above experiment 10 times for MCMC runs of length $10^4$.
 Ideally we would have liked to increase the Monte Carlo replication size, but the original two-coin algorithm often got stuck in a loop for days.
 The results are presented in Table~\ref{tab:corre_results} with estimated ESS \citep{vats:fleg:jones:2019} calculated using the \texttt{R} package \texttt{mcmcse} \citep{fleg:hugh:vats:2017}.
 Although a regular Barker's implementation yields a slightly higher ESS, the ESS per second for the flipped portkey Barker's algorithm is about 1.5 times higher on average.
 As further demonstrated in the table, this is clearly a consequence of the large number of loops required for the two-coin algorithm for updating $\mu$.

+We stress that for a fair comparison, we use the same proposal distributions for both Markov chains.
+Since the original two-coin algorithm gets stuck in seemingly infinite loops for proposals encouraging larger jumps, we are unable to tune the Barker's algorithm to the recommended 15.8\% acceptance rate of \cite{agr:vats:lat:rob:2021}.
+To highlight this point, one run of approximately optimally tuned Barker's two-coin algorithm did not produce even $10^3$ samples in 24 hours, whereas the same proposal for the portkey two-coin algorithm yielded $10^4$ draws in $\approx$ 40 seconds with an ESS of 514.

+As described previously, such a Bernoulli factory MCMC algorithm can also be constructed for other models.
+For instance, consider the Bayesian graphical lasso problem of \cite{wang2012bayesian}.
+Let $\Omega$ be a $p \times p$ covariance matrix with elements $w_{ij}$; the Bayesian graphical lasso models the observed data as $y_i |\Omega \overset{iid}{\sim} N(0, \Omega^{-1})$ for $i = 1, \dots, n$ with the prior

+where DE denotes the double exponential distribution.
+For a fully Bayesian paradigm and element-dependent penalization, \cite{wang2012bayesian} discuss the challenges in assigning separate hyper-priors on each of the $\lambda_{ij}$, in that the normalizing constant $C_{\lambda}$ remains unknown.
+Since $C_{\lambda} \leq 1$, we can obtain a lower bound on the joint posterior distribution of $(\Omega, \lambda)$ to implement the flipped portkey two-coin algorithms.
+This bound is likely to not scale well with $p$, so that the efficiency of the Bernoulli factory algorithms will be affected in high-dimensions, however, the data size $n$, will typically have no affect on the computational efficiency.

-The original two-coin algorithm can work reasonably well here, however, every once in a while, an improbable far away value is proposed, particularly for $\mu$, which leads to a large number of loops in its Bernoulli factory.
-The portkey trick stabilizes this behavior, with little loss in statistical efficiency, and an overall two-fold gain in efficiency.
+In general, the flipped two-coin algorithm with $\beta = 1$ may work reasonably well if the proposal distribution makes small jumps.
+This, of course, increases the autocorrelation of the resulting Markov chain.
+If jump sizes are increased, the original two-coin algorithm will require a large number of loops in the Bernoulli factory.
+The portkey trick stabilizes this behavior, with little loss in statistical efficiency, and often an overall gain in the robustness of the algorithm.